BuzzL123/2D-Platformer-FSM-for-godot/README.md

 To be fixed:
   - Jab! state is more like a self harm state.
 So I need to mess around with signals and Area2D nodes.
   - make the NPC Jabbable and able to dammage the Player.
-  - after the dead state the game crashes.

 To be added:
   - Throwing knife